 The domain parameter specifies a communications domain within which communication will take place; this selects the protocol family which should be used.
 The protocol family generally is the same as the address family for the addresses supplied in later operations on the socket.
-These families are defined in the include file <sys/socket.h>.
-There must be an entry in the netconfi g(4) file for at least each protocol family and type required.
-If protocol has been specified, but no exact match for the tuplet family, type, protocol is found, then the first entry containing the specified family and type with zero for protocol will be used.
 The currently understood formats are: